 The Dodge Charger has a standard driver’s side knee airbag mounted low on the dashboard.
 The knee airbag helps prevent the driver from sliding under the seatbelts or the main frontal airbag; this keeps the driver better positioned during a collision for maximum protection.
 A knee airbag also helps keep the legs from striking the dashboard, preventing knee and leg injuries in the case of a serious frontal collision.
 The GranTurismo doesn’t offer knee airbags.

-The Charger’s standard lane departure warning system alerts a temporarily inattentive driver when the vehicle begins to leave its lane.
+The Charger’s standard lane departure warning system alerts a temporarily inattentive driver when the vehicle begins to leave its lane and gently nudges the vehicle back towards its lane.
 A lane departure warning system costs extra on the GranTurismo.

 The Charger has a standard blind spot warning system that uses sensors to alert the driver to objects in the vehicle’s blind spots where the side view mirrors don’t reveal them.
 A system to reveal vehicles in the GranTurismo’s blind spot costs extra.